 - How should I organize my notes?

 - …and more!

 1. Should I Handwrite Or Type My Notes?

 This is a huge debate for the college community.
-Most of my classes in college weren't as laptop friendly and I personally hated lugging around my laptop (especially when I lived off campus.)
-I would often handwrite my notes even though I am probably a much faster typer than I am writer.
+Most of my classes in college weren’t as laptop friendly and I personally hated lugging around my laptop (especially when I lived off campus.)
+I would often handwrite my notes even though I am probably a much faster typer than I am a writer.